Cost anomalies

 How it works

-The anomaly detection system leverages a time-series model to continuously monitor and evaluate cost and usage data at SKU level.
-This is designed to detect significant cost spikes by analyzing historical patterns and comparing them against current usage trends.
+The anomaly detection system leverages a time-series model to continuously monitor and evaluate cost and usage data at both the SKU level and the service level.
+It is designed to detect significant cost spikes by analyzing historical patterns and comparing them against current usage trends.
 When an anomalous cost spike is detected, an anomaly is triggered.

 Evaluation scope